 Before you begin the process, you should be open-minded and expect it to take even more than a year to completely clear it.
 For laser removal, some tats may need eight sessions to get rid of, while others may require more than 10.
 Remember, you will need breaks of about two months between each laser session to give the skin time to heal.

 Home removal methods will obviously take much more time to fade a tat completely.
 The following factors will also influence the speed of a tat removal.

 - The amount of ink used in the body art.

 - The nature of the tattoo (layering)

 The pain that comes with inking is similar to that which comes with tattoo removal.
-If you have decided to do away with the tat, it’s crucial that you do proper research prior to removing it at home.
+If you have decided to do away with the tat, it’s crucial that you do proper research prior to removing tattoos at home with salt and ice.
 You should keep in mind removing one at home is not so simple and could expose you to risks of infection.
 The safest and most effective solution will, of course, involve a professional.